 1. Application & Paid Fee

-Create an applicant profile or log in to an existing applicant profile
+- Create an applicant profile or log in to an existing applicant profile

-Create a new application
+- Create a new application

-Select "Engineering and Mathematics - Bothell (MS in EE)" from the drop-down list of graduate programs
+- Select "Electrical Engineering (MSEE) - Bothell" from the drop-down list of graduate programs

-Complete application as directed
+- Complete application as directed

-2. Official Transcripts
+2. Unofficial Transcripts

-Applicants with degrees from outside the United States must upload detailed official mark sheets and official documentation showing degree earned.
+Applicants with degrees from outside the United States must upload detailed official mark sheets (front and back) and official documentation showing degree earned.
+It is encouraged to include the grading scale/scheme used if not already listed on the transcript.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.